Ruth2014/bio2092/01_Genome_data_on_the_WWW/README.md

 information.
 So, you could try both simultaneously (in different tabs in your web browser).

 In the example BLAST result below, we can see four regions of the DNA sequence that show clear similarity.
-This strongly suggests there is homology [homology](https://www.ncbi.nlm.nih.gov/pubmed/3621342) between the product of our query sequence and previously described proteins in the SwissProt database.
+This strongly suggests there is [homology](https://www.ncbi.nlm.nih.gov/pubmed/3621342) between the product of our query sequence and previously described proteins in the SwissProt database.
 Since these previously-known proteins are homologous to our query protein, it is likely that they share similar structure and function.

 <img src="./media/image7.png" height="200" />

-Let’s choose one of these for further investigation:
+Let’s choose one of these for further investigation (click on one of the four red blocks that each represent a block of sequence similarity):

 <img src="./media/image8.png" height="200" />

 We are now going to perform a series of steps in order to extract the DNA sequence of our newly discovered gene.
-Note that this gene sequence is a substring of the original DNA sequence that we started with.
+Note that this gene sequence is a substring of the original query DNA sequence that we started with.
+In other words, the protein-coding gene sequence occupies only a small part of the genomic DNA sequence.
 In the example above, our gene lies around positions 76,476 and 77,696 in the original 188,848-bp sequence.
+There is more than one way to do this.
-We could try to manually copy and paste this substring onto the clipboard.
+For example, we could try to manually copy and paste this substring onto the clipboard.
 However, the steps below are probably easier and less error-prone.

-In the example above, we know that protein accession P07323.2 is homologous with our new gene.
+In the example above, we can see that protein accession P07323.2 is homologous with our new gene.
 So, let’s use TBLASTN to get the sequence of our new gene by aligning the protein against the DNA sequence.
 This time we will use the “Align two or more sequences”